How to Prepare for a Contract Audit with the Right Information

 Contract audits are good example of the oft-quoted maxim: Trust but verify.
 Contracts are created to provide a degree of certainty so business can proceed.
 Trusting in the contract’s terms, both parties start fulfilling their side.
 But over time, fulfillment can fall short, costs can grow, and management of the contract can go astray.

-Here are some contract audits and the contract information you may need to carry them out.
+Here are some different types of contract audits, the contract information you may need to carry them out, and how to use contract management software to simplify the process.

 When procurement negotiates with a vendor for goods and services, it uses the contract terms to control costs.
 To be sure the organization is being charged correctly, the buyer may request an audit of the costs being reported by the vendor.
 Federal Acquisition Regulations (FAR) require such audits to ensure that the contractor’s costs are fair and reasonable.
 State and local governments have similar requirements.